Tongue tie is a condition that you’re born with.

-Depending on its severity, it can interfere very early with breastfeeding.
+Depending on its severity, it can also interfere very early with breastfeeding.

-Or, you may notice the symptoms later in your child’s life as they struggle to speak or lick an ice cream cone.
+Or, you may notice the symptoms later in your child’s life as they have difficulty communicating effectively or lick an ice cream cone.

 The good news is that tongue tie is easily treated and any lasting effect on your child’s speaking ability can generally be resolved with speech therapy for children.